patsteph/personalsite/README.md

 # Modern Personal Website with Next.js and Firebase

-A sophisticated personal website built with Next.js, TypeScript, Tailwind CSS, and Firebase, featuring a virtual bookshelf, blog platform, CV showcase, and multi-language support.
+A sophisticated personal website built with Next.js 15, TypeScript, Tailwind CSS, and Firebase, featuring a virtual bookshelf, blog platform, CV showcase, signals management, and multi-language support.

 ## ✨ Features